We are in the midst of a dramatic growth

 And while our systems offer a ton of features, Wolf Audio Systems has always put sound first.
 We’ve earned the distinction from our customers and industry counterparts as a company that makes true audio components, not hardware that happens to play music.
 But as we’ve learned from our participation in audio shows and in visiting dealers, calling systems like our Alpha 2 lineup “servers” can give people pause.
 They know what streamers and players are, but for many, a “music server” is still a wholly new concept.

-The features and functions of a product like the Wolf Audio Systems Alpha 2 or Alpha 2 Red Wolf, compared to most of the streamers and players included in integrated amplifiers or as separates is best described as more, much more.
+The features and functions of a product like the Wolf Audio Systems Alpha 3 or Red Wolf 2, compared to most of the streamers and players included in integrated amplifiers or as separates is best described as more, much more.
 In many minds, a server belongs in a closet, along with storage devices or media management platforms, not as the centerpiece of a high-end audio system.
 However, in our case that is simply not true.
 We have built a server, a storage device and media management platform, but we have incorporated all of those disciplines into a single dedicated audio component that sits at the head of some of the best and most beautiful stereo rooms.

 We have meticulously crafted the hardware and feature sets of the Alpha 2 and its variants to squeeze out every bit of performance possible.
 When we perfected the sonic performance of one model, the Alpha 2, we didn’t stop there – we went back to the drawing board to create the step-up model, the Alpha 2 Red Wolf.
 Both systems have people amazed at the importance the delivery device – the music server – can have on the overall sound of their system.
 It matters.
 When it comes to digital audio, a solid sonic foundation – starting with your playback device – is very important.